 But the police had other plans.
 According to procedure, the police were required to turn the child over to the county’s child protective services.
 Many of the officers hated the fact they had to do it, but rules are rules.
-County officials put the boy into a foster home for three days even though the case agents didn’t feel it was the right thing to do, but they had to follow procedure.
+County officials put the boy into a foster home for three days, even though the case agents didn’t feel it was the right thing to do, because they had to follow procedure.
 A judge then ruled that the boy could be released from foster care and into his mother’s custody so long as Ratte moved out of the house.
-Again, the judge was just following the procedure in his ruling.
-After two long weeks, dad and son were finally reunited.
+Again, the judge was just following procedure in his ruling.
+After two long weeks, father and son were finally reunited.

 The police, county workers, and even the judge all agreed that what this family went through because of a dad’s honest mistake wasn’t an execution of justice.
 But their hands were tied.

-What Is Practical Wisdom?
+What Is Phronesis?

 The ancient Greek philosophers spent a lot of time walking around in their togas discussing the nature of things, especially the nature of virtue.
 Take Socrates, for example.
 Socrates believed that man’s purpose in life was to seek sophia, or wisdom.
 According to Socrates and his student, Plato, achieving sophia gave a man a general understanding of the nature of virtue.
 And once a man reached an understanding of each of the virtues, he would naturally live them.
 For example, if a man understood the true nature of justice, he would naturally be just.
 Thus for Socrates and Plato, becoming a man of virtue was an exercise in abstract thought.

 This idea of thinking-your-way-to-a-virtuous-life didn’t jibe with Plato’s student, Aristotle.
 While he agreed with his mentor that working to understand the nature of virtue abstractly was necessary to achieve virtue, he didn’t believe it was sufficient.
 For Aristotle, virtuous living also required a different kind of wisdom, one that was more particular and practical than the abstract, ethereal, and general wisdom of sophia.
-Aristotle calls this different kind of wisdom phronesis.
+Aristotle called this different kind of wisdom phronesis.